jacksgt/btrfs-csi-driver/README.md

 - [x] **Metrics**: Volume usage information is exposed by the CSI driver (Kubernetes Kubelet exports these as Prometheus metrics)
 - [x] **Multiple StorageClasses**: the CSI driver serves multiple StorageClasses which can point to different btrfs filesystems
 - [x] **Volume expansion**: allow increasing the size of a volume after creation (online expansion supported)
+- [ ] **Volume cloning**: Existing PVCs can be atomically copied to a new PVC by using Btrfs snapshots
 - [ ] **Volume specific configuration**: allow dis-/enabling Copy-on-Write (CoW) for individual btrfs subvolumes

 ## Prerequisites